eliot-org/eliot-experiment-builder/README.md

 There are a couple of setup steps to undertake after the installation has finished in order to use the program fully.
   - Go to the settings page
     - Choose in which folder your hardware scripts, and assets(images) are located
     - Then, import at least one survey json file.
-An example can be found [here](https://github.com/eliot-org/eliot/blob/main/src/renderer/assets/survey.json)
+An example can be found [here](https://github.com/eliot-org/eliot/blob/main/src/renderer/assets/survey_sample.json).
+A Stroop example is also available [here](https://github.com/eliot-org/eliot/blob/main/src/renderer/assets/stroop.json)
   - Go to the objects page
     -  Create an object by setting a name and potentially properties that are needed by your survey
   - Then, if your survey needs subject data, go to the subjects page